Rattanakosin Kingdom (1782–1932): Malay Peninsula and contacts with the West

 Tunku Kudin, a nephew of the former Kedah sultan, reclaimed Kedah by force in 1831 and rose up against Siam.
 Pattani, Kelantan and Terengganu joined on the Kedahan side against Siam.
 King Rama III sent forces under Nakhon Noi and a navy fleet under Chaophraya Phrakhlang to put down the Malay insurgency.
 The Raja of Ligor recaptured Kedah in 1832.
 In 1838, Tunku Muhammad Sa'ad, another nephew of the Kedah sultan, in concert with Wan Muhammad Ali (called Wan Mali in Thai sources) an Andaman Sea adventurer, again retook Alor Setar from the Siamese.
 Kedahan forces invaded Southern Siam, attacking Trang, Pattani and Songkhla.
 King Rama III sent a fleet, led by Phraya Siphiphat (younger brother of Phrakhlang), to quell the rebellion.
 Siamese forces recaptured Alor Setar in 1839.
 Chaophraya Nakhon Noi the Raja of Ligor died in 1838, leaving Malay affairs to Phraya Siphiphat.
 The latter then divided Kedah into four states: Setul, Kubang Pasu, Perlis and Kedah proper.
 The former Kedah sultan reconciled with the Siamese and he was finally restored as Sultan of Kedah in 1842.
 The journey of Phraya Siphiphat to the south in 1839 coincided with the Kelantanese Civil War.
 Sultan Muhammad II of Kelantan had conflicts with his rival contender Tuan Besar and requested for military aid from Phraya Siphiphat.
 Siphiphat, however, posted himself as the negotiator and forced a peace agreement upon the warring Kelantanese factions.
 Tuan Besar rebelled again in 1840.
 Siam resolved to move Tuan Besar to somewhere else to placate the conflicts.
 Eventually, Tuan Besar was made the ruler of Pattani in 1842, becoming Sultan Phaya Long Muhammad of Pattani.
 His descendants would continue to rule Pattani until 1902.

 After the First Opium War, the British Empire emerged as the most powerful maritime power in the region and was eager for more favorable trade agreements.
 By the 1840s, Siam had re-imposed trade tariffs through the Chinese tax collector system.
 Both the British and the Americans sent their delegates (Brooke and Balestier) to Bangkok in 1850 to propose treaty amendments but were strongly rejected.
 Only with the Bowring Treaty of 1855 that these goals were achieved, liberalizing the Siamese economy and ushering a new period of Thai history.
 King Rama III reportedly said on his deathbed in 1851: "...there will be no more wars with Vietnam and Burma.
 We will have them only with the West".
 King Mongkut, who had been a Buddhist monk for 27 years, ascended the throne in 1851 with support from the Bunnag family.
 King Mongkut made his younger brother Pinklao the Vice-King or Second King of the Front Palace.
-Mongkut also granted the exceptionally high rank of Somdet Chaophraya to the Bunnag brothers – Chaophraya Phrakhlang (Dit Bunnag) and Phraya Siphiphat (That Bunnag), who became Somdet Chaophraya Prayurawong and Somdet Chaophraya Phichaiyat, respectively, cementing the roles and powers of the Bunnag family in Siamese foreign affairs during the mid-19th century.
-Chuang Bunnag, Prayurawong's son, became Chaophraya Si Suriyawong.
+Mongkut also granted the exceptionally high rank of Somdet Chaophraya to the Bunnag brothers – Chaophraya Phrakhlang (Dit Bunnag) and Phraya Siphiphat (Dat Bunnag), who became Somdet Chaophraya Prayurawong and Somdet Chaophraya Phichaiyat, respectively, cementing the roles and powers of the Bunnag family in Siamese foreign affairs during the mid-19th century.
+Chuang Bunnag, Prayurawong's son, became Chaophraya Sri Suriwongse.